 Reports to: Executive Director, Great American Songbook Foundation

-The Great American Songbook Foundation in Carmel, Indiana invites applications for the position of Director of Library and Archives.
-GASF consists of a small museum, archives, and music library that reaches both local and national audiences through its multi-disciplinary programming including access to its extensive collections, creating public exhibitions, and offering music-based programs for various audiences.
+The Great American Songbook Foundation in Carmel, Indiana, invites applications for the position of Director of Library and Archives.
+GASF maintains/oversees a large and growing archives and music library, as well as a related exhibit gallery and engages both local and national audiences through its multi-disciplinary programming, including providing access to its extensive collections, creating public exhibitions, and offering music-based programs for various audiences.

 This role must embrace, lead, and demonstrate our core values of excellence, collaboration, innovation, integrity, and inclusion.

-Reasonable accommodations to enable qualified individuals with disabilities to perform the essential functions of their role will be considered.
+Reasonable accommodations will be considered to enable qualified individuals with disabilities to perform the essential functions of their role.

 - Develops and implements Library and Archives policies.

-- Oversees acquisition, care, and management of the collection.
+- Oversees acquisition, care, and management of the collections.